-Use the IA32 instructions to compute trigonometric and exponential functions, instead of calling the corresponding library routines.
+Use the processor instructions to compute trigonometric and exponential functions, instead of calling the corresponding library routines.
 The functions affected are: atan, atan2, cos, log, log10, sin, sqrt and tan.
 The resulting code runs faster, but the range of supported arguments and the precision of the result can be reduced.
 In particular, trigonometric operations cos, sin, tan have their range reduced to $[-2^{64}, 2^{64}]$ .

-Options for the AMD64 architecture The AMD64 code generator (64-bit versions of Intel Pentium and AMD Athlon) supports the following additional options:
+Options for the 64-bit x86 architecture The 64-bit code generator for Intel/AMD x86 processors (amd64 architecture) supports the following additional options: